 This could save several lines there...

-#6 Updated by pcervinka almost 3 years ago
+#6 Updated by pcervinka over 3 years ago

 I was trying to reproduce issue with incorrectly typed password under heavy load, but couldn't.
 I don't think that type_password issue should be workaround-ed in the test, as it is not test issue.
 So far I see migration from console to virtio as better solution, zkvm doesn't have support yet.

 There is already WIP to bring virtio to zkvm backend and it looks to be merged "soon" https://progress.opensuse.org/issues/45863.
 I prefer to wait for it and when it is ready, migrate test from console to virtio.

-#9 Updated by SLindoMansilla almost 3 years ago
+#9 Updated by SLindoMansilla over 3 years ago